CARTE-Toronto/alliance-docs-mcp/models.md

 **Process**:
 1. Fetch list of all pages from `docs.alliancecan.ca/wiki/api.php`
 2. For each page, retrieve raw wikitext content
-3. Convert wikitext to markdown using pandoc or custom parser
+3. Convert wikitext to markdown using a pure-Python parser (wikitextparser) with HTML stripping
 4. Save to `docs/pages/{category}/{page_name}.md` with metadata
 5. Maintain an index file (`docs/index.json`) with page metadata:
    - Title, URL, category, last modified, file path